MATRIXKOO/C_Lambda-/README.md

 # C_Lambda-
-use C++ lambda to create a functional program language.
+use C++ lambda to create a functional "program" language.